oxigraph/oxigraph/server/README.md

 ### Run the Web server with basic authentication

-It can be useful to make Oxigraph SPARQL endpoint available publicly, with a layer of authentication to be able to add data.
+It can be useful to make Oxigraph SPARQL endpoint available publicly, with a layer of authentication on `/update` to be able to add data.

-To quickly use a single user/password you can define them in a `.env` file along the `docker-compose.yaml`:
+To quickly use a single user/password you can define them in a `.env` file alongside the `docker-compose.yaml`:

 ```sh
 cat << EOF > .env